-\Manufactured under license from National Products, Inc. U.S. patent 5,746,147.
+Manufactured under license from National Products, Inc. U.S. patent 5,746,147.

-Rudder Remote Lube Fitting (if equipped)
+Rudder Remote Lube Fitting

 The remote lube fitting allows for easy access to lubricating the rudder.
-The remote lube fitting is located on the port stringer under the aft removable floorboard.
+In the Ski 200 the remote lube fitting is located on the port stringer under the aft removable floorboard.
+In the Sport 200 it is located on the deck under the engine hatch.
 Use a quality marine grease and gun.
 Connect the grease gun to the fitting and apply a light pressure to the gun until you feel a slight resistance.